Wednesday, 23 October 2024

 This may sound counterintuitive.
 But you set up an inner environment where whatever comes can be thought, fully; felt, fully; relived, fully, but without claiming them as my own.
 In this way think of anything as being in me but not who I am.
 Because in the bigger picture all impressions are temporary no matter how firmly fixed they appear to be.
 And when the awareness lines up accurately, the proof of that is seen by the observer itself, which is you - you are nearer to yourself as the observer than as an experiencer, even as both are fully present

-This turnaround from identifying with all these things to viewing every experience as an observer is the active power of awareness.
+This turnaround from identifying with all things to viewing every experience as an observer is the active power of awareness.
 All that needs to be added is: it takes time, practice, patience, and putting up with myself, exactly as I am, for some time, maybe a long time.
 Or, although it's accurate, we end up 'proving' to ourselves it isn't.
-There never has been and never will be a short cut to self knowledge.
-So in this game the only failure is not responding to what you have realised to be inaccurate thinking.
+There never has been and never will be a short cut to self knowledge - sped up, yes, if you can handle it; short cut, no. So in this game the only failure is not responding to what you have realised to be inaccurate thinking.

 Change is now